+The course presents the generic (tool and application domain independent) concepts of modelling and simulation of complex dynamic systems.
 By the end of this course, you should have a deep understanding of these concepts using a variety of formalisms.

 Strengths and weaknesses of different formalisms will be explained.
-This will allow you to choose the most appropriate formalism(s) for any given problem you may encounter in the future.
+This will allow you to choose the most appropriate formalism(s) for a given problem.